stubbles/stubbles-date/README.md

 ----------

 Sometimes it is necessary to not cover a specific date only, but a span between two points in time.
 Most notably these are things like a single day, months, weeks or even a year.
-As it is impractical to always carry the starting and ending point of such a span.
-To aid with this _stubbles/date_  provides the `stubbles\date\span\Datespan` Interface and various implementations.
+As it is impractical to always carry the starting and ending point of such a span, _stubbles/date_  provides the `stubbles\date\span\Datespan` interface and various implementations.

 ### Default methods of each date span